Series: The Others #4

 Genres: Dark Fantasy

-Also by this author: The Black Jewel Trilogy, Etched in Bone, Written In Red, Murder of Crows, Vision in Silver
+Also by this author: The Black Jewel Trilogy, Etched in Bone, Written In Red, Murder of Crows, Vision in Silver, The Pillars of the World

 Also in this series: Etched in Bone, Written In Red, Murder of Crows, Vision in Silver